Lonewolf239/INIReader/README.md

 ### Saving Data to an INI File

-To save data to an INI file, use one of the following methods:
+To save data to an INI file, use one of the following method:

 ```cs
 INIReader.SetKey(PATH, SECTION, KEY, VALUE);